teepunkt-esspunkt/python-miniprojects/README.md

-Some python scripts i happen to use
+more or less useful python scripts